fleetbase/ember-ui/docs/components/filter/date.md

 ```

-You can customize the Filter Date component by passing in different props:
+You can customize the FilterDate component by passing in different props:

 | Option         | Description                                                                 |
 | -------------- | --------------------------------------------------------------------------- |